- Code HIST4013

 See Future Offerings

-This course seeks to enhance students’ skills in historical writing and presentation.
-Students enrolled in this course will analyse critically a range of historical texts and genres, focussing particularly on issues of structure, style, voice and narrative technique.
-They will explore diverse means of presenting research findings, including visual and oral presentation.
-They will reflect on their own practices and those of others.
-Topics examine the art and craft of historical practice in traditional and contemporary forms of historical writing and performance.
-Through workshops, students will develop their own abilities in the design and presentation of a research project.
+This course seeks to enhance students’ skills in historical analysis, writing and presentation.
+Students enrolled in this course will study a range of periods and places through a variety of historical texts and genres.
+Through seminars led by professional historians, they will explore diverse means of presenting research findings, including visual and oral presentation.
+They will reflect on their own practices through studying the art and craft of historical practice.
+Through peer workshops, students will develop their own abilities in the design and presentation of a research project.
 Collectively, the components of the course provide extended analysis of, and training in, methods of expression and communication within the discipline of history.
-The skills developed, however, have much broader professional applications.
+The development of these skills will have much broader professional applications.

 Upon successful completion, students will have the knowledge and skills to:

-- Identify structural, rhetorical and artistic devices within historical texts and other genres for the dissemination of historical thinking.
+- identify analytical strategies and rhetorical devices within historical texts and other genres for the expression of historical thinking;

-- Articulate and defend choices in the design and presentation of their own research.
+- articulate and defend choices in the periodisation and presentation of their own research;

-- Provide constructive feedback to others in relation to issues of historical writing and presentation.
+- provide constructive feedback to others in relation to issues of historical analysis, writing and presentation.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Workload3 contact hours per week (1 x 2 hour reading seminar and 1 x 1 hour workshop).
-Students are expected to spend an additional 17 hours per week completing assigned readings, conducting research, and preparing for assessments (total 260 hours).
+6 contact hours per week (2 x 2 hour seminars and 2 x 1 hour workshops) over six weeks.
+Students are expected to spend an additional 17 hours per week completing assigned readings, researching and preparing for assessments.
+After the workshops, students are expected to devote 17 hours per week to prepare for, deliver and respond to peer reviews (total 240 hours).

 Requisite and Incompatibility